bluerock-io/auto-docs/content/docs/scaffold/by_hand.md

 $ dune b proof/stage2_cpp/
 ```

-Having successfully check our proof, we can now be certain that `swap` does
+Having successfully checked our proof, we can now be certain that `swap` does
 indeed swap the contents of its two arguments.